Bernese Mountain Dogs generally have a friendly and affectionate personality and are surprisingly gentle for their size.

 Berners need plenty of mental stimulation, which regular playtime can give them.
 If you’re looking for a good family pet, then you could do much worse than a Bernese Mountain Dog.

-Due to their role as a working dog, Berners can learn a wide range of complex commands and will pick up basic obedience training quickly.
+Due to their role as working dogs, Berners can learn a wide range of complex commands and will pick up basic obedience training quickly.

 And this can be useful because Berners take a long time to mature.